There were rumblings this week Studio Ghibli’s animation machine could be back and whirling in action after a minor hiatus.

 Thusly, on this merry Sunday we’re taking a look at what we consider to be one of the best films of all time.
-It’s certainly one of the best animated films ever (Studio Ghibli use traditional hand drawn animation to this day) and features complex themes such as war, environmentalism, alienation, honour, courage, and the nature of the human spirit.
+It’s certainly one of the best animated films ever (Studio Ghibli use traditional hand-drawn animation to this day) and features complex themes such as war, environmentalism, alienation, honour, courage, and the nature of the human spirit.
 Simply put, it’s a film you must watch.
-That’s an order, not a suggestion!

-Japanese animation took a while to catch on in the West, but in 1997 Princess Mononoke triggered off a craze which would ultimately lead to Studio Ghibli’s following effort, Spirited Away, winning an Oscar in 2003.
-Princess Mononoke is the better film, in our opinion, but its legacy now appears to be how it created appreciation for Japanese film making amongst Western audiences.
-We’re here to remind everyone’s it’s also an incredibly good film.
+Japanese animation took a while to catch on in the West, but in 1997 Princess Mononoke triggered off a craze which would led to Studio Ghibli’s preceding effort, Spirited Away, winning an Oscar in 2003.
+Princess Mononoke is the better film, in our opinion.

-We don’t do spoilers here at Professional Moron, but we will hint at the complex plot to whet your movie going appetite.
-The plot focuses on young warrior Ashitaka who is wounded and cursed to an early death.
 Accepting his fate, he nonetheless sets out from his home village to seek a cure.
-Eventually he comes across a manufacturing site which is being besieged by divine powers – deities such as enormous war hogs and wolf gods, the latter of which have a feral woman called San in their number.
-She is determined to end the destructive industrial action which is destroying the landscape, with the two forming an unusual, but deeply human, bond in the process.
+Eventually, he comes across a manufacturing site which is under attack from divine powers – deities such as enormous war hogs and wolf gods, the latter of which have a feral woman called San in their number.

 One of the most striking features of Princess Mononoke are the kodama (木霊 or 木魂 – not being able to read Japanese either one doesn’t make any sense) who feature throughout.
 In Princess Mononoke they’re represented by stoic, mute little white dudes who communicate by clicking their heads.